21 Korean Drinking Games for an Epic Night

 Babo (바보) is a friendly way to say “fool” in Korean.
-Children often refer to each other this way and it’s usually not intended to offend.
+Children often refer to each other this way, and it’s usually not intended to offend.

-For example: The first player says 1 but has 3 fingers up in their hand making him/her safe.
-Then the next person has to say the number of fingers the previous player has up while having a different amount in their hand and so on.
+For example: The first player says 1 but has 3 fingers up making him/her safe.
+Then the next person has to say the number of fingers the previous player has up, while having a different amount in their hand and so on.

-You lose if you say the same number as fingers you have or you don’t say the number of the previous player had up.
+You lose if you say the same number as fingers you have or you don’t say the number of fingers the previous player had up.

 Noonchi (눈치) is a very useful term in Korean that means the subtle ability to listen and gauge others’ moods.
 An English equivalent would be emotional intelligence.

-If two people shout the same number at the same time they both drink and the game restarts.
-Or the last person who shouts a number must drink and the game restarts.
+If two people shout the same number at the same time, they both drink and the game restarts.
+Or the last person who shouts a number must drink and the game starts over.

 This requires you to read body language and see if someone is about to speak.

 As the games heat up and people get a few drinks in them, it’s not uncommon for the group to start chanting, “random game”, followed by someone’s name to let them choose the game they want.
-For example it would go:

 “Random Game ♪ Random Game~ ______(이)가 좋아하는 랜덤 게임” (___’s favorite random game~)”